cbkarki/academic-portfolio/projects.md

 title: Projects
 ---

-Here is a non-exhaustive list of my non-research projects.
+Here is a non-exhaustive list of my diverse projects.
 My research work can be found <a href="/research">here</a>.
 You can also check out my Github profile <a href="">here</a> for a complete list of my projects.

 <!--<ul>
 	<li>